telepresenceio/telepresence/.github/pull_request_template.md

 -->

  - [ ] I made sure to update `./CHANGELOG.md`.
- - [ ] I made sure to either submit a docs PR, or tell Matt about the necessary documentation changes.
+ - [ ] I made sure to add any docs changes required for my change (including release notes).
  - [ ] My change is adequately tested.
  - [ ] I updated `DEVELOPING.md` with any any special dev tricks I had to use to work on this code efficiently.
  - [ ] I updated `TELEMETRY.md` if I added, changed, or removed a metric name.